 - Steal information

-Computer viruses are programmed by cybercriminals to carry out cybercrimes.
+Cybercriminals program computer viruses to carry out cybercrimes.
 Viruses created by such people are capable of stealing your data and sending it over to the creator.
 Information like your name, credit card details, and sensitive information kept on your computer can be the target of a virus.
 This is why having antivirus software is important on every business computer.

 Can computer viruses go undetected?